monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### Julia

 Julia has pretty good interop with shell commands built in<sup>[1]</sup>.
-But unfurtenuately its not that a light weight installation.
+But unfortunately its not that a light weight installation.

 Links: